Advanced Placement Program

-The Advanced Placement Program consists of a set of first-year university/college level courses geared towards academically talented and motivated high school students who intend to pursue post-secondary education.
-Administered by The College Board, the US-based organization that also administers the SAT exams, students may earn credit towards a university course by scoring high enough on the official AP exam.
-Depending on the post-secondary institution, these may be a minimum score of 3 or 4 out of 5.
+Separate from the Incentive Program and available to all Palmer students, Advanced Placement courses are first-year university/college level courses geared towards academically motivated high school students who intend to pursue post-secondary education.
+Administered by The College Board, the US-based organization that also administers the SAT exams, students may earn credit towards a university course by scoring high enough on the official AP exam, typically a 4 or 5 out 5.

 The three major BC universities (UBC, SFU and UVIC) all accept students with AP credit, allowing students to reduce their course load in their first year of post-secondary or to continue on to second-year courses early.